 People also use EM in chicken coops and compost bin to reduce smell.
 As the final solution is quite acidic, you can dilute it before spraying on plants.
-If a normal gourd's leaf is about the size of a palm, with some microbes added in, it grows as large as a pizza.
+If a normal gourd's leaf is about the size of a human hand, with some microbes added in, it grows as large as a pizza.
 With a larger leaf surface, the plants drink and eat more, happily.

 GE: Garbage Enzyme

 Least fancy name of them three, GE is a way to add some good nutrients back to the garden.
 It takes the longest out of the three to make, 90 days.
 And the way to make it is also quite different.